totalspectrum/spin2cpp/doc/spin.md

 Many Spin1 programs may be ported from the Propeller 1 to the Propeller 2, but there are some important exceptions:

-- PASM must be translated to P2ASM.
-The assembly language for the Propeller 1 and Propeller 2 are different; there are some similarities, but in general any assembly language code will have to be translated to work on the different processor.
+- PASM must be converted to P2ASM.
+The assembly language for the Propeller 1 and Propeller 2 are different; there are some similarities, but in general any assembly language code will have to be translated ``by hand'' to work on the different processor.

 - WAITPEQ, WAITPNE, and WAITVID are not implemented on P2